Thijs-Desjardijn/savefile/README.md

 ### `(s *Saver) Save(data any) error`
 Saves the given data to a new file in the Saver’s directory using the configured codec.
-After saving the data it will also run DeleteOld() if a maxStoredFiles had been set using NewLimit().
+After saving the data it will also run DeleteOld() if a maxFiles had been set using NewLimit().

 **Parameters:**
 - `data` — Any Go value to be saved.